icosane/aubretia/README.md

 # Aubretia

-Aubretia is image-search application built with Flutter.
+Aubretia is image search application built with Flutter.

 The app supports sharing images from other applications and provides a simple interface to search using popular image search engines.